ibm-cloud-docs/mqcloud/mqoc_mft_create_transfer.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Performing Managed File Transfer (MFT) with MQ on Cloud
+# Initiate Managed File Transfer (MFT) with MQ on Cloud
-{: #mqoc_mft_enablement}
+{: #mqoc_mft_create_transfer}

 ---
 ## Step 2.
-Perform a File Transfer
+Initiate a File Transfer
-{: #mqoc_mft_create_transfer}
+{: #mqoc_mft_create_transfer_step2}

-We expect you have read the information provided in this [link](/docs/services/mqcloud/mqoc_mft_qmgr_enablement.html).
-If you have followed the [link](/docs/services/mqcloud/mqoc_mft_qmgr_enablement.html) then by now you will have a setup ready for Managed file transfer which can be used for transferring the files/folders.
+We expect you have read and followed the information provided in this [link](/docs/services/mqcloud?topic=mqcloud-mqoc_mft_qmgr_enablement).
+If you have done this, you will have a setup ready for Managed File Transfer that can be used for transferring the files/folders.

 1. Confirm if both of your agents are in `Active State`/`Ready State`.
 To check there status execute
     - `fteListAgents -p <configurationOptions>`